 We know that great leadership performance can be created ‘on purpose’ and deliver predictably outstanding results, so we develop resilient leaders who:

-- Have clean and honest relationships with people
+- Have honest relationships with people

 - Can discuss behavioural performance with people

 - Are aware of how they and others ‘tick’

 - Encourage useful and stimulating conflict and challenge